3-Year Apprenticeship Program

 - Sharpening

-- Power tool use, safety, maintenance
+- Power tool use, safety and maintenance

 - Varnish making